oliviermugishak/quastra-lang/docs/LANGUAGE SPECIFICATION.md

-# 🧘 Zen Language Specification
+# 🧘 Quastra Language Specification

-Zen is a modern systems programming language focused on **simplicity**, **performance**, and **safety**.
+Quastra is a modern systems programming language focused on **simplicity**, **performance**, and **safety**.
 It blends familiar syntax with low-level control, without the baggage of legacy languages.
-Zen supports multiple paradigms including object-style methods, functional pipelines, and data-oriented layouts.
+Quastra supports multiple paradigms including object-style methods, functional pipelines, and data-oriented layouts.

 ---